 Carbon steel is not a non-stick cookware with non-stick coating.
 Customers should not expect it to perform exactly the same as a non-stick wok.
 In general, we suggest a Japanese carbon steel wok for customers with basic cooking skills.

 Once the wok has been used, it will no longer look like new.
 The wok will have marks, scratches, and stains all over it.
 You may wash it as normal with normal detergent and a sponge.
-For stubborn stains, you can use Bakers Friend and steel wool.
+For stubborn stains, you can use Bakers Friend and cooper scrubber.
 Scratching carbon steel does not harm it.

 Do not scratch too hard if the wok has not been nitrided.
 You can find more information about nitriding later in this article.